Perla Tabares Hantman: Miami-Dade County school board (1996–2022)

 In a 6–3 vote in 2006, the board voted to remove Vamos a Cuba and its English-language version from 33 schools in the county.
 The board stated the children's book about Cuba was "inappropriate for young readers because of inaccuracies and omissions about life in the communist nation".
-A Cuban American conservative, Tabares Hantman supported the ban, stating it "misleads, confounds or confuses has no part in the education of our students, most especially elementary students, who are most impressionable and vulnerable".
+A Cuban American conservative, Hantman supported the ban, stating it "misleads, confounds or confuses has no part in the education of our students, most especially elementary students, who are most impressionable and vulnerable".
 The book, part of a series, received a complaint from a parent who stated he was a political prisoner in Cuba, though 24 other books in the series were also removed without receiving a formal complaint.
 The American Civil Liberties Union (ACLU) of Florida sought to prevent the ban from going into effect, arguing the "books were removed without due process, violating students' Fourteenth Amendment rights", and filed a suit in the U.S. District Court.
 In 2009, Supreme Court justices rejected the ACLU of Florida's appeal seeking to prevent the ban.

-In 2022, Tabares Hantman announced she would not be running for re-election, opting to retire after serving for 26 years on the school board.
+In 2022, Hantman announced she would not be running for re-election, opting to retire after serving for 26 years on the school board.
 At the time, she was the board's longest serving member.
 The Vice Chair Steve Gallon, citing in part newly implemented 12-year term limits on board members, stated "We will not see another Perla Tabares Hantman.
 We will not see another iconic legacy of service and leadership in our lifetime".
 Later in the year, she notably changed her vote from "no" to "yes", regarding the approval of the sexual education textbook Comprehensive Health Skills.
 Her change caused the board to vote 5–4 in favor of updating sex ed curriculum for the MDCPS district.
-Also in 2022, Tabares Hantman voiced concerns with the "title and job description" of the school board's deputy chief of staff role, then newly proposed by José Dotres, the school district's superintendent.
+Also in 2022, Hantman voiced concerns with the "title and job description" of the school board's deputy chief of staff role, then newly proposed by José Dotres, the school district's superintendent.

 Death

-Tabares Hantman died on March 4, 2025, survived by her sister, four children, eight grandchildren, and six great-grandchildren.
+Hantman died on March 4, 2025, survived by her sister, four children, eight grandchildren, and six great-grandchildren.
 She received a private funeral service and was buried next to her husband at Vista Memorial Gardens in Miami Lakes.